digital-work-lab/literature-review-seminar/02-steps.md

 ## Problem formulation

 - Rationale for the review, including an overview of related review papers
-- Gap-spotting or problematization (Alvesson and Sandberg 2011)
+- Gap-spotting or problematization (Alvesson and Sandberg 2011):

+    - Gap-spotting is seen as (too) common, and may only signify a contribution if the authors can make a convincing argument that the gap is important
+    - Problematization, as an approach that challenges existing theory and the underlying assumptions, can lead to more interesting and noteworthy contributions

 - Research question or objectives

 <!--
-TODO : rationale: Gaps/problematization/...

 - methodological coherence objectives/type/methods
 -> we have done that in the first session